-Join Chris Converse for an in-depth discussion in this video Exporting assets to bitmap formats, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Exporting assets to bitmap formats, part of Sketch Essential Training: The Basics.

 - So now we're going to explore exporting individual assets…from our artboards into individual files…that we can use on the final website.…So I'll come over here to the Desktop,…create a new folder.…You can either right-click and choose Create New Folder,…or you can hit cmd shift N.…Then I'll name this assets,…then I'll open this up,…so now we can export all of our contents to this folder.…Let's go back to our Sketch document.…What we're going to do first…is let's target artwork inside of the large screen.…

 So in the layers panel I'll open up the 1200 pixel artboard,…let's open up the header,…let's come down and let's first export the featured_image.…So in the final website we're going to be using…four different graphics…and we're going to switch those graphics out with CSS.…So what we're going to do here in Sketch…is define each of these individual featured images…as a separate graphic.…So for the first featured_image…I'm going to come in here and rename this…to banner_large,…and then press return.…

 With this layer group selected…

 - Adding a navigation bar